gwdg/rOCCI-server/README.md

 Let passenger guide you through installing and or configuring Apache for you

-    rvmsudo passenger-install-apache-module
+    rvmsudo passenger-install-apache2-module

 Create a new VirtualHost in the sites-available directory of Apache (e.g. in `/etc/apache2/sites-available/occi-ssl`) with the following content (adapt to your settings, especially $USER! and ServerName):

     <VirtualHost *:443>
         SSLEngine on
+        # this should point to your server host certificate
+        SSLCertificateFile /etc/ssl/certs/server.crt
+        # this should point to your server host key
+        SSLCertificateKeyFile /etc/ssl/private/server.key
+        # directory containing the Root CA certificates and their hashes
+        SSLCACertificatePath /etc/ssl/certs
-        SSLCertificateFile /etc/ssl/certs/server.crt      # this should point to your server host certificate SSLCertificateKeyFile /etc/ssl/private/server.key # this should point to your server host key SSLCACertificatePath /etc/ssl/certs               # directory containing the Root CA certificates and their hashes SSLVerifyClient optional                          # set to optional, this tells Apache to attempt to verify SSL certificates if provided
+        # set to optional, this tells Apache to attempt to verify SSL certificates if provided
+        SSLVerifyClient optional
-        SSLVerifyDepth 10                                 # if you have multiple CAs in the file above, you may need to increase the verify depht
+        # if you have multiple CAs in the file above, you may need to increase the verify depht
+        SSLVerifyDepth 10

-        SSLOptions +StdEnvVars                            # enable passing of SSL variables to passenger
+        # enable passing of SSL variables to passenger
+        SSLOptions +StdEnvVars

         ServerName localhost
         # !!!
 Be sure to point DocumentRoot to 'public'!